Victor-Osei/Indian_Startup_Ecosystem_LP1/README.md

 # 1. Business Understanding

-The very first step is very crucial as it sets the direction of the entire project.
-The team came up with some ideas as to the insights we look forward to uncovering from our datasets.
-These initial ideas formed our business objectives.
+The initial step is critical as it sets the course for the entire project.
+The team generated several ideas regarding the insights we aim to uncover from our datasets.
+These preliminary ideas shaped our business objectives.

 The business objectives team are: